 Developing babies need oxygen beginning early in pregnancy.
-But a baby won’t take their first breath until after birth.
-This means that babies don’t truly breathe in the womb.
-Instead, the umbilical cord provides the baby with oxygen until the first breath.
+Babies don’t truly breathe in the womb.
+Instead, the umbilical cord provides the baby with oxygen until the first breath after birth.

 Lung development begins early in pregnancy, but is not complete until the third trimester.
 Between 24–36 weeks of pregnancy, the lungs begin developing alveoli – the tiny lung sacs that fill with oxygen.
 Until these sacs are fully developed, a baby may have difficulty breathing on its own outside of the womb.